er2/resume/FAQ.md

 #### What type of environment do you want/need?

 I prefer in person, not remote.
 I like the collaboration of open plan offices.
-But I think the elbow-to-elbow long shared desks that are trendy at startups push it too far.
+But I think the elbow-to-elbow long shared desks that are trendy at startups pushes it too far.
 Give me some privacy so my coworkers and I aren't constantly on each others peripheral vision.

 I'd like to be able to bike to work and walk around and get fresh air on my breaks.